wikiepeidia/clean-temporary-files-script/README.md

 ## Notices:
 - Certain files are currently in use, which is normal, and you may encounter an "access is denied" message.
+- Please remember that this script will delete files contain any of the above [extension](#structures) in it, for instance: *.old, *.THISISTHEOLDFILE...
 - Batch files can run in PowerShell, but vice versa will not work.
 - It is important to note that renaming your files with any of the listed extensions poses a high risk of permanent data loss.
 Deleted files cannot be recovered, so it is recommended to double-check before running the script.
 - For PowerShell, you need to run `Set-ExecutionPolicy -ExecutionPolicy bypass` if you have never run PowerShell scripts before.